-Any quality hydraulic oil formulated for heavy-duty applications and meeting Texaco performance requirements is acceptable for use in a Load King Stinger Boom Truck.
-However, different manufacturer's use chemical formulations which may not be compatible.
+Your Load King Stinger Boom Truck will have been filled with Shell Tellus S2 V 46 hydraulic oil unless otherwise specified.
+Different manufacturer's use chemical formulations which may not be compatible.
 Therefore, at a minimum, you must verify that any makeup oil added is compatible with the oil already in the system.
 When changing oil, if a different brand is used, the system should be flushed by cycling all cylinders at least once to their limits to insure that as much as possible of the old oil has been removed from the system.